tdwg/website/content/pages/conferences/2020/working-sessions-schedule/index.md

 # DRAFT Schedule of Working Sessions<br />21-25 September

+## Latest news

+[Registration is now open](https://tdwg.eventbrite.com) for sessions in the week of 21-25 September.
+These include the Introduction to TDWG, interest group, task group, and birds-of-a-feather meetings, as well as workshops and hackathons.
+Note that registration for the INTRO sessions is separate from registration for the working sessions.
+The schedule of sessions in our September week is below.

-The first column in the table below gives the time of day in UTC (=GMT).
+The first column the time of day is given in UTC (=GMT).
 Under each session title is a "Local Time" link that will show you the session start and end times in your local time zone.
 The "Time-And-Date" page also contains a link that will add the displayed session to your calendar.

 <table border="1">
 <thead>